Dgonza77-Student/Conduct-an-Audit/README.md

 ### Goals

-To complete a controls and compliance checklist and determine which best practices needed to be implemented to improve the security posture of **Botium Toys**.
+To assess and complete a controls and compliance checklists that determins which practices need to best be implemented to improve the security posture of **Botium toys**

 ---